CSC207-UofT/course-project-uwutever/reports/phase0/progress_report.md

 Formally, the goal of this project is stated as
-`Creating an Android application that allows users to create, test, simplify, and visualize any given regular expression.`.
+`Creating an Android application that allows users to create, test, simplify, and visualize any given regular expression`.

+#### Specification
+There will be two use cases for our finished program.

+1. Matching of an input text string to the language defined by an input regular expression.
+2. Visualizing a Finite State Automata which satisfies the language described by the input regular expression.

+Detailed specification of this project can be found in the corresponding file, located in the same directory as this document.

 #### CRC Model and Scenario walk-through
 According to the principles outlined in the course, we have organized our CRC model into several entities and two use cases.
-The successfully CRC modelling and skeleton program make us believe that our design is efficient and necessary.
+The successful CRC modelling and skeleton program make us believe that our design is efficient and necessary.

 #### Individual contributions to Project
-Currently, Kevin wrote a majority of the skeleton program and was a key contributor in choosing the project domain and initial design idea.
+For Phase 0, Kevin wrote the majority of the skeleton program and was a key contributor in choosing the project domain and initial design idea.